OlzhassTuimekhan/Kolesa.kz/README.md

 - Observe events (e.g., balance updates) using the Observer pattern.
 - Manage car purchases with Memento for state saving/restoration.

-You can download the project from this link **##Authors**
+**##Authors**
 **- Olzhas Tuimekhan** [Backend Developer]

 **- Medet Muratbek** [Backend Developer]

 **- Adilkhan Zharylapov** [Data Analyst]